Self-resonant dark matter with $Z_4$ gauged symmetry: Probes of self-resonant dark matter

 In Fig.~{\ref{Fig:event}}, we show the differential event rate for the spin-independent elastic scattering of boosted dark matter per day per kg in units of ${\rm keV}^{-1}$ in the case of the Xenon target nucleus.
-We fixed the semi-annihilation cross section for $\phi^\dagger_1 \phi^{(\dagger)}_2\to \phi_1 Y$ with $Y=X, h_X$ for the benchmark models, BM7, BM8, BM12, respectively, and we also took the gauge kinetic mixing to $\varepsilon e=2\times 10^{-4}$ and the $u$-channel Sommerfeld factor to $S_0=10^5$.
+We fixed the semi-annihilation cross section for $\phi^\dagger_1 \phi^{(\dagger)}_2\to \phi_1 Y$ {with $Y=X, h_1$} for the benchmark models, BM5, BM6, respectively, and we also took the gauge kinetic mixing to $\varepsilon e=2\times 10^{-4}$ and the $u$-channel Sommerfeld factor to $S_0=1$.
+If we increase the Sommerfeld factor, the differential event rate in Fig.~{\ref{Fig:event}} increases by a factor of $S_0$.

 We note that there is a maximal kinetic energy for the target nucleus given in eq.~(\ref{recoilmax}).
 As the nuclear recoil becomes undetectable below the detector threshold $T_{\rm rh}$, there is a lower bound on the DM kinetic energy $T_1$, from $T_{A,{\rm max}}\geq T_{\rm th}$.
 For instance, taking the kinetic energy of the boosted dark matter from eq.~(\ref{DMkin}) with $m_2\simeq 2m_1$ and $m_Y\ll m_1$, we obtain the lower bound on the DM mass for direct detection \cite{semi-ann}, as follows, \bea m_{1,{\rm min}}\simeq \frac{15m_A}{\frac{32 m_A}{T_{\rm th}}-9}\,\bigg(1+\frac{4}{5}\sqrt{1+\frac{2m_A}{T_{\rm th}}} \bigg). \eea Therefore, we need to take the DM mass to be greater than $m_{1,\,{\rm min}}$ for a direct detection of boosted dark matter at XENONnT.
 For instance, for the case of the XENONnT experiment, the detector threshold is given by $T_{\rm th}=3.3\,{\rm keV}$ \cite{xenonnt}, so we obtain $m_{1,{\rm min}}\simeq 10.7\,{\rm MeV}$.
 For $m_Y\lesssim m_2$, we would need a larger DM mass to pass the detector threshold.
 However, we increase $m_1$, the DM flux coming from our galaxy gets suppressed.
 Thus, we can constrain our model by the direct detection of boosted dark matter with relatively small masses.